 Search for domestic violence shelters in your area.
 They can help you create an escape plan that gets you and your children or pets out of your home quickly and safely.

 If you fear for your safety after leaving your partner, you can protect yourself with an Order of Protection (OOP).
 An order of protection is a court order that prohibits an abuser from taking certain actions, such as contacting the victim and owning firearms.

 Work with an Experienced St. Charles Divorce Lawyer

 If you find yourself experiencing battered woman syndrome, get help.
 Work with an experienced mental health care professional who can provide the treatment you need to work through the challenges you face.
 While you focus on your mental health with a counselor, work with an experienced Kane County divorce lawyer who can focus on ending your marriage.
-Contact Shaw Family Law, P.C. at 630-206-3300 today to set up your initial legal consultation in our office.
+Contact Shaw Sanders, P.C. at 630-206-3300 today to set up your initial legal consultation in our office.